-The straw trick - you unclasp the necklace, you string it through the straw and you clasp it again.
-It’s quite easy and it’s tangle-free, you can also wrap it in a tissue or packing paper for extra protection.
+The straw trick - unclasp the necklace, string it through the straw and clasp it again.
+It’s quite easy and it’s tangle-free.
+You can also wrap it in a tissue or packing paper for extra protection.
 You may need to cut the straw to adjust the length.

-The kitchen wrap trick - you lay out a piece of re-sealable kitchen wrap, and lay your jewelry out on half of it.
-Then you fold and press the wrap to hold the items in place.
+The kitchen wrap trick - lay out a piece of re-sealable kitchen wrap and lay your jewelry out on half of it.
+Then fold and press the wrap to hold the items in place.

 The medicine box - this can turn into a great container for your rings and earrings.

-For your convenience, here’s a list you can tick off while packing (think lightweight clothing that can be layered):
+For your convenience, here’s a travel checklist you can tick off while packing (focus on lightweight clothing that can be layered):